 - A receipt (or a letter or other written communication) from the qualified organization showing the name of the organization, the date of the contribution, and the amount of the contribution.

 - A copy of your pay stub showing the payroll deduction.

-If you donated more than $250, you should receive a written acknowledgement of your contributions from the qualified organization.
+If you donated $250 or more, you should receive a written acknowledgement of your contributions from the qualified organization.